 Destroy Mana [Strike].
 As an action, you may spend 2 Ki to cast the mana burn spell.
 This requires touching the effect or creature that is subject to the effect, and does not require vocal components.
 You can choose to make this ability destroy Ki instead, in which case it removes half the mana points it would normally remove.
 You may treat this as a strike effect.
-You can spend Ki to heighten this effect.
+You can spend Ki to heighten this effect (up to the normal limit of ki spells).

 Rising Sun [Strike].
 As a bonus action, you may perform an upwards kick, dealing unarmed damage and imposing an additional effect.
 You may also choose between dealing extra 2d6 damage, or adding 1d6 to any melee weapon attack you make against the target for the next minute.
 If the target succeeds on a Strength saving throw, they take half the 2d6 extra damage, or, if you chose the second option, ignore the extra damage.